-Three COPCs (arsenic, chromium, and cobalt) identified in surface soil have FWCUGs for non-cancer endpoints.
+- Three COPCs (arsenic, chromium, and cobalt) identified in surface soil have FWCUGs for non-cancer endpoints.
 There are no ISM samples having more than one of these metals present above surface or subsurface background concentrations.
-Therefore, an SOR for non-cancer endpoints was not calculated.

-Three COPCs [arsenic, cobalt, and benzo(a)pyrene] identified in surface soil have FWCUGs for the cancer endpoint (as previously discussed, chromium was evaluated for non-carcinogenic 9 effects as trivalent chromium).
-The FWCUG for arsenic is less than the background 10 concentration; therefore, the arsenic concentrations are compared to the facility-wide 11 background concentrations for identifying COCs.
+Therefore, an SOR for noncancer endpoints was not calculated. - Three COPCs [arsenic, cobalt, and benzo(a)pyrene] identified in surface soil have FWCUGs for the cancer endpoint (as previously discussed, chromium was evaluated for non-carcinogenic effects as trivalent chromium).
+The FWCUG for arsenic is less than the background concentration; therefore, the arsenic concentrations are compared to the facility-wide background concentrations for identifying COCs.
 Since the background concentrations are not risk-based, arsenic was not included in the SOR calculations.
 An SOR was calculated for the two COPCs for each ISM sample (Appendix G, Table G-10).
-Cobalt was not included in the concentrations for surface soil.
+Cobalt was not included in the SOR for samples where the detected concentration is less than the facility-wide background concentrations for surface soil.
 All SORs are less than one.